RealNetworks launches RealMedia HD Solution at CES

 RealNetworks has announced the launch of its RealMedia HD solution for embedded devices at the 2016 International CES.
 An extension of its existing product portfolio, RealMedia HD will enable chipset manufacturers to save substantial costs while offering high-speed and HD video content.

-With this solution for embedded devices, RealNetworks allows manufacturers to meet the demands of consumers’ increasingwhile using less device resources and battery life.
+With this solution for embedded devices, RealNetworks allows manufacturers to meet the demands of consumers’ increasing mobile video consumption while using less device resources and battery life.
 RealNetworks launched its companion RealMedia HD software solution in July 2015, which has now been integrated into streaming vendors’ and original equipment manufacturers’ (OEMs) media players to solve the issues of large file sizes that can’t be stored locally and of limited network bandwidth that hinders streaming.
-With an estimated one billion more mobile users by 2020, according to (GSMA), RealNetworks’ embedded devices and software solutions will continue to help both manufacturers and consumers meet their growing mobile video challenges.
+With an estimated one billion more mobile users by 2020, according to Groupe Speciale Mobile Association (GSMA), RealNetworks’ embedded devices and software solutions will continue to help both manufacturers and consumers meet their growing mobile video challenges.

 “RealNetworks is building an ecosystem of online streaming vendors, OEMs, and chipset manufacturers around its core technology RealMedia HD,” said Thierry Raymaekers, area vice president, RealPlayer Group China.
 “This solution for embedded devices will help chipset manufacturers easily and efficiently support HD video capability on a wide range of devices including smartphones, tablets, smart TVs, and set-top boxes – all of which have unique hardware capability requirements and limitations.”